aanokh/LineFollower/README.md

 The robot uses an Arduino Nano ESP32 Microcontroller, [motor driver, motors, line sensor] These components are mounted on a custom 2-sided PCB Board that was designed and ordered with EasyEDA.

-A separate stopwatch device was created for measuring the lap time of the robot.
+A stand-alone stopwatch device was created for measuring the lap time of the robot.
 It used [controller, sensor]

 ### Software Design